ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 1. [**A Vimscript primer**]({% link tutorials/vim-latex/vimscript.md %}) explaining the key mappings and Vimscript functions used in this tutorial.

 #### Shut up and show me results

-Here are some more GIFs showing that LaTeX can be written at handwriting speed:
+Here are more GIFs showing that LaTeX can be written at handwriting speed:

 <image src="/assets/images/vim-latex/show-off/demo.gif" alt="Writing LaTeX quickly" />

-The middle blue bar shows the keys I am typing, the bottom shows the resulting LaTeX source code, and the top is the compiled output.
 This is actually a little *faster* than I can write by hand---try taking out a pencil and paper and see if you can keep up!
 If you like, you can see [**more examples on YouTube**](https://www.youtube.com/watch?v=P7iMX1lqGnU).